home biography contact works

 Recorder Concerto

 The Recorder Concerto is set for Alto Recorder and String Orchestra.
 It has a classical three movement structure, 1.
 Allegro moderato, 2.
 Aria, 3.
 Rondo.
 The work is inspired by the baroque and classical solo concerto form, in particular the Vivaldi Concerti for solo recorder and strings.
-Since this is a type of work which occured during the baroque era, with the recorder as a solo instrument, this historic connection is present in the work.
+Since this is a type of work which occurred during the baroque era, and among others with the recorder as a solo instrument, this historic connection is present in the work.

 The work is ruled by classical clarity, vital energy and transparent beauty.